Rent vs buy calculator

 - how long you’ve been getting this payment

-- if you can afford to repay the advance within 6 months.
+- whether you can afford to repay the advance within 6 months.

-You may qualify for a no interest loan from Good Shepherd Australia New Zealand.
+You may qualify for a no interest loan from Good Shepherd.
 This can be an easy way to get goods without the added stress of interest payments.

 Lay-by allows you to pay for goods over time.
 You pay a deposit and then regular amounts over a certain period.
 There’s no interest charged on lay-bys.
 You can’t take the goods home until you’ve paid in full.

 Buy now, pay later

-Buy now, pay later is a payment option many stores, including online shopping, offer.
+Buy now, pay later is a payment option many stores, including online shops, offer.
 It gives you the chance to buy something, take it home and pay for it later.
 There’s often a set amount you’ll pay each fortnight over a period of time.

 You may need to pay a small amount or deposit when you buy the product.

-Some of the more known companies offering this payment option include:
+Some of the more well-known companies offering this payment option include:

 The companies who offer this payment option act like banks.
 They can charge you for: